videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share.md

 - By using `toggleScreenShare()` function of `useMeeting` hook, local participant can start or stop sharing his desktop screen to other participants based on the current state of the screen sharing.

+- You can pass customised screenshare track in `toggleScreenShare()` by using [Custom Screen Share Track](/react/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-screen-share-track).

 - Screen Share stream of the participant can be accessed from the `screenShareStream` property of `useParticipant` hook.

 :::note
-Screen Sharing is only supported in the web browsers and **not in mobile browser**.
+Screen Sharing is only supported in the desktop browsers and **not in mobile/tab browser**.
 :::

 ```jsx